konradbender/icu-predictions/README.md

 ## Predictions of vital signs

-Second, the vital signs of the patient at the next hour after the recorded data.
+Second, the vital signs of the patient at the next hour after the recorded data should be predicted.
 For this, linear regression is a good estimate.